oliveirafernando/challenge-backend-intern-shopify/README.md

-# challenge-backend-intern-shopify

-Technical challenge to become an intern at Shopify

 ## Overview
 The goal of this document is to describe the artifacts provided in this project.
 Here, also is described some steps to build and execute the project.